Thank you! Our expert will call you shortly.

 Which Pandava Died Near Vasudhara Falls?

-Nakula, Arjuna, and Bhima: They fell further up the trail toward the Satopanth Lake and Swargarohini glacier.
+• Nakula, Arjuna, and Bhima fell further ahead near Satopanth Lake and Swargarohini glacier.

 Why Is Vasudhara Falls Called the “Stream of Wealth”?